wcossior/6.ScrollEfect/README.md

 ## How It Works

-1. **Scroll Down:** As you scroll down, the rectangles will appear one by one, creating a visual effect.
+1. **Scroll Down:** As you scroll down, the elements will appear one by one, creating a visual effect.

-2. **Scroll Up:** When scrolling up, the rectangles will fade out sequentially, providing a smooth and elegant transition.
+2. **Scroll Up:** When scrolling up, the elements will fade out sequentially, providing a smooth and elegant transition.

 ## Usage